owulveryck/blog/content/post/journey-onnx-day2.md

 Then each operation has its own isolated method.

-_Note_: There is a better way to handle that, but refactoring will come with certain maturity of the package.
+_Note_: There is a better way to handle that, but refactoring will come with a certain maturity of the package.

 The purpose of each method is to analyze the `NodeProto`, extract its attributes and inputs, and create a corresponding node into the Gorgonia Graph.
 The operators implemented in ONNX are very well documented in this file accessible from the ONNX repository: [Operators.md](https://github.com/onnx/onnx/blob/master/docs/Operators.md)